- Rhinoplasty Recovery Photos Day by Day

 It can, however, take two weeks to fix these problems in certain cases.
 It is safe to go back to your regular activities a week after the procedure.

-By week two, most of the bruising should have gone away and most of the face edema has decreased.
+By week two, most of the bruising should have gone away, and most of the facial edema has decreased.
 In some cases, surgeons notice a significant reduction in edema and bruises ten days following surgery.

 You should see a reduction in the severity of swelling and pain after the procedure as a part of reducing the overall rhinoplasty cost.